corda/corda-docs-portal/README.md

 #### Windows

-Install hugo locally and ensure it's on your path (see tbe Native section below).
+Install hugo locally and ensure it is on your path (see tbe Native section below).

-In principle `docker` should work in a WSL session but I haven't tested it yet.
-Same instructions as above.

-Files in WSL are trivially editable if you open Explorer and navigate to `\\wsl$\ubunutu` (IIRC) or use Visual Studio Code as your primary editor.

 ### Native